-Methods: We used data from 2321 participants of the Netherlands Study of Depression and Anxiety (NESDA) to estimate six regularized partial correlation network models that displayed relationships between inflammatory markers C-reactive protein (CRP), interleukin 6 (IL-6) and tumor necrosis factor α (TNF-α); 28 depressive symptoms; and sex, age, body mass index (BMI), exercise, smoking, alcohol, and chronic diseases as covariates.
+Methods: In increasing levels of complexity, we estimated six regularized partial correlation networks in 2321 participants of the Netherlands Study of Depression and Anxiety study to explore the shared variance among depression modeled via sum-score, 9 DSM-5 symptoms, or 28 individual symptoms; inflammatory markers C-reactive protein (CRP), interleukin 6 (IL-6) and tumor necrosis factor α (TNF-α); excluding and including the covariates sex, age, body mass index (BMI), exercise, smoking, alcohol, and chronic diseases

-Results: When adjusted for covariates, the IDS sum-score was uniquely associated with IL-6 but not with CRP or TNF-α; CRP and IL-6 were related to BMI; all markers were associated with sex.
-When modeling 9 DSM-5 MDD criteria and CRP as a replication of Jokela and colleagues (2016), CRP was associated with trouble sleeping, energy level, BMI, and sex.
-In a final model with all 28 individual symptoms, depression and inflammation were unrelated; CRP was associated with BMI and sex; IL-6 with BMI and age; and TNF-α with chronic diseases.
+Results: After covariate adjustment, the depression sum-score was associated with IL-6; all markers were related to sex; and CRP and IL-6 were associated with BMI.
+When modeling the 9 DSM-5 symptoms and CRP as replication of Jokela et al. (2016), CRP was associated with trouble sleeping, energy level, BMI, and sex.
+In a final adjusted model with all 28 individual symptoms, depression and inflammation were unrelated; CRP was associated with BMI and sex; IL-6 with BMI and age; and TNF-α with chronic diseases.

 CC-By Attribution 4.0 International